grpc/grpc.io/content/blog/how-to-analyze-grpc-with-wireshark.md

-Please refer to [Wireshark User's Guide](https://www.wireshark.org/docs/wsug_html_chunked/) for how to capture network packets files that can be recognized by Wireshark.
+Please refer to [Wireshark User's Guide](https://www.wireshark.org/docs/wsug_html_chunked/) for how to capture the network traffic, and store the packets into files that can be recognized by Wireshark.

 Note that now only the capture files that sending gRPC messages in plaintext mode can be parsed by Wireshark.
 For example, you have to setup a gRPC client